 The

-old place had been opened in July 1973 with a capacity of 55,000.
+old place was opened in July 1973 with a capacity of 55,000.
 It held many

-major events over the years including the Southeast Asian Games, National Day
+major events over the years, including the Southeast Asian Games, National Day

-Parades and many major concerts featuring the likes of Davis Bowie, Bon Jovi,
+Parades, and many major concerts featuring the likes of Davis Bowie, Bon Jovi,

-Michael Jackson and Elton John as well as a visit from Pope John Paul II.
+Michael Jackson, and Elton John, as well as a visit from Pope John Paul II.

 However,